astropy/astropy/docs/development/docguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional custom themes can be included in the astropy source tree by placing them in the directory `astropy/astropy/sphinx/themes`.
+Additional custom themes can be included in the astropy source tree by placing them in the directory `astropy/astropy/sphinx/themes`, and editing `astropy/astropy/sphinx/setup_package.py` to include the theme (so that it is installed).